 Spice rack ideas might sound a bit niche, but how often do you reach into the depths of your cupboards for cinnamon, only to come out with paprika?
 It's time to beautify your best spice rack furthermore, to make cooking a little more straightforward and, of course, to prevent any future bakes from coming out oddly in flavor.
 Cayenne cinnamon roll anyone?
 We didn't think so.

 2. Pick a freestanding option if cupboard space is tight

-If your drawers are already full of useful kitchen paraphernalia and you love to have a large range of spices, then look for a freestanding rack that holds as many as possible, and some even come with a turning mechanism - what a fabulous idea!
+If your drawers are already full of useful kitchen paraphernalia and you love to have a large range of spices, then look for a freestanding rack that holds as many as possible, and some even come with a turning mechanism.

 3. Store spices on the back of a door